 Park Day School is located in the Temescal neighborhood of Oakland at 360 42nd Street (between Telegraph and Broadway).
 Pedestrian entrance is located on 42nd St. at Opal St. between Broadway and Telegraph and street parking is available.

 Sunny, 4 acre campus with organic garden; home to chickens and bold squirrels; basketball court, swings, climbing structures, sandboxes, field, nature-zone, Yurt, fairy tree, and middle school hang-outs.
 Two historic buildings and five other classroom structures including Innovation Workshop.
 Park Day School is located in the center of what was once a bustling Ohlone-Chochenyo village.
-Our community honors the Ohlone Peoples who cared for this land for so many generations before the arrival of European colonizers in 1776.
+Our community honors the Ohlone Peoples who cared for this land for so many generations before European colonization.

-Founded as a progressive K-6 in 1976; Park Day united with several other lower school programs to form a Community Middle School for grades 6-8 in 1998.
+Founded as a progressive K-6 in 1976 with 26 students; Park Day united with several other lower school programs to form a Community Middle School for grades 6-8 in 1998.
 The Community School of the East Bay incorporated fully with Park Day School in 2006, and moved to the expanded 360 42nd Street campus in 2010.
 Learn more about Park Day’s history and founding.

 Volleyball, cross-country, basketball, track, ultimate frisbee, flag football; compete against other local independent school teams.
 Students may participate starting in sixth grade.
 Learn more about Physical Education and Sports.

 501(c)(3) non-profit organization governed by Board of Trustees.